-If the outdoor retreat isn’t your thing, make sure to stay at one of the many hotels located in Custer.
+If the outdoor retreat isn’t your thing, make sure to stay at one of the many hotels located in Custer, South Dakota.
 The Holiday Inn, Comfort Inn, Best Western Buffalo Ridge Inn, and Super 8 Custer are all wonderful options for the less outdoorsy people.
-Check this site for all your hotel booking needs.

 If you want to rest your head somewhere while heading to Custer State Park, make sure to book an Airbnb along the way for great places to stay!